codesurfers/codesurfers.github.io/_posts/2024-01-19-openbsd-desktop-daily-driver.md

 to do that.

 I almost never turn off my desktop.
-I hibernate every time, because it's nice to not have to restart all the programs you need in the way you left them last.
+I hibernate every time, because it's nice to not have to restart all the programs we need in the way we left them last.

 I am not sure what the state of hibernation in the Linux world is.
 Maybe it has improved now.